speaking lesson plan

-To provide fluency speaking practice in a conversation in the context of houseswap
+To provide fluency speaking practice in a short conversations in the context of job interview